andrelcmoreira/elf98/doc/equipa_format.md

 |                               |     level     |  players qty  |               |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 2.1 the efa header

 2.2 the short name/extendend name

 2.3 the colours

+2.5 the country

-2.4 the level
+2.6 the level

-2.5 the player list
+2.7 the player list

 2.6 the coach